The temporomandibular joint (TMJ / jaw joint) is located in front of the ear where the skull and the

 Why have I got jaw joint problems?

 The cartilage in the jaw joint is thought to slip forwards because of over-use of the muscles surrounding the jaw.
-The over-use
+The over-

-commonly produces tightening of the muscles and may occur as a result of chewing habits, such as grinding or clenching the teeth
+use commonly produces tightening of the muscles and may occur as a result of chewing habits, such as grinding or

 Are my problems anything to worry about?

 Jaw joint problems are usually not serious and do not lead on to other problems,